Gegori1/Deep_Learning/Exam_part_ii/Readme.md

 ```

 The first approximation code is located in the `classification_segmentation` folder, including the training and testing notebooks and the related scripts.
-For the second approximation, the training and testing process of the classification is positioned in `classification_problem`, while the related files for the segmentation are placed in `segmentation_problem`.
+For the second approximation, the training and testing processes of the classification are positioned in `classification_problem`, while the related files for the segmentation are placed in `segmentation_problem`.
 Finally, the testing files for the joint pretrained models are located in `join_problem_pretrained`.

 Results: